noahehall/theBookOfNoah/0current/languages/nim/nim.md

   - subroutine: used with saltine crackers
 - Unofirm Function Call Syntax: UFCS: allows you to create new procedures on existing objects externally, and allows procedure calls to be chained
 - functional programming: avoids the changing of state and the use of mutable data, preferring the use of first-class functions, anonymous functions, and closures
+- foreign function interface: FFI: allows you to use libraries written in other programming languages

 ### nim and nims history